How to Get Charitable Donations from Companies

 Who Can You Reach?
 Sometimes it's essential but it's always helpful to make an approach via someone who works for or has a connection to someone in the company.
 It can be very useful and, sometimes quite surprising, who your staff, volunteers, trustees and supporters know, so circulate your list looking for contacts.

-How to Get a Company Charitable Donation - Applying
+How to Get a Company Donations - Applying

 Landing a big corporate partnership requires a lot of skill and hard work, and I am a man of meagre talents.
 However, many major companies make donations locally around their outlets (some have 1000s) and most local companies don't ask for a detailed case.